Editor's note: This popular story from the Daily Briefing's archives was republished on Oct. 16, 2019.

-When Mary Desin, who served as a nurse at UPMC Hamot Hospital for more than 30 years, was pronounced brain dead last month, over 100 hospital staff lined the hospital halls to honor her decision to be an organ donor.
+When Mary Desin, who served as a nurse at UPMC Hamot Hospital for more than 30 years, was pronounced brain dead in May, over 100 hospital staff lined the hospital halls to honor her decision to be an organ donor.

 The ritual, known as an "honor walk," is becoming increasingly common in hospitals, and serves as a way for the individual's loved ones and hospital staff to pay tribute to their decision to be an organ donor.